aradbm/OOP_22/README.md

 ### Task 0 - UndoableStringBuilder
 #### about
 The UndoableStringBuilder is a StringBuilder that can use the undo method to go back to his previous state before his last change.
+#### Tests
+For the UndoableStringBuilder we are testing each method to see if the correct exeption is happening, if needed, and that the methods are working correctly.

 ### Task 1 - Observer design pattern